The research you’re helping to fund

-The incidence of childhood cancer increased through the second half of the 20th century and continues to ...
+The incidence of childhood cancer increased through the second half of ...

 80% of childhood hepatic tumours are hepatoblastomas, a type of embryonal tumour.
 The remainder are hepatic carcinomas.

 In addition to hepatoblastoma and hepatic carcinoma, other types of childhood cancer can occur with the liver as the primary site.
 These include soft tissue sarcomas, lymphomas, neuroblastoma and germ-cell tumours.
 Inclusion of these tumours increases the total incidence of liver cancer in childhood by about a quarter.